dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 categories: ["deployment", "object-detection"]
 toc: true
 socialshare: true
-description: "10x your YOLOX model in few simple steps!" images :
+description: "10x your YOLOX model and run it faster than GPU in few simple steps!" images :
 - images/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/post_image.png
 ---